NivedithaK/MoneyTree/README.md

 # Accomplishments We're Proud Of

 We’re proud of all the new friendships made as we had never worked in a group together before.
-We’re proud of the HAND-DRAWN aesthetics on our app done by one of our group member and the fact that we learned to use XCode & Swift.
+We’re proud of the HAND-DRAWN aesthetics on our app done by Anoushka Prasad and the fact that we learned to use XCode & Swift.

 # What's Next For MoneyTree